• Home

 Where to Stay in the UK

-• If you prefer an apartment or more of a hosted stay, then I recommend AirBnB.
-I’ve tried all the others, and AirBnB consistently has the most options for locations around the world.
-Plus, if you’ve never used them before, you’ll get up to a $100 discount on your first booking with this link!
+- If you prefer an apartment or more of a hosted stay, then we recommend Plum Guide.
+We’ve tried all the others, and Plum Guide consistently has the best quality in all the locations we’ve used them in.

-• If you can’t find what you want on AirBnB, or you want some new options to try out, we have some alternatives we also use.
-We suggest trying Vrbo, Flipkey or HomeAway to start with.
-For even more ideas to help you save money and get the best choice, we wrote a whole post on the best alternatives to AirBnB which you should check out!
+- If you can’t find what you want on Plum Guide, or you want some new options to try out, we have some alternatives we also use.
+We suggest trying Vrbo to start with.
+For even more ideas to help you save money and get the best choice, we wrote a whole post on the best alternatives to AirBnB, as well as a guide to our favourite holiday cottage accommodation in the UK, which you should check out!

 Between these options, you should find the best prices and places to stay for your trip, as well as a good selection of reviews and feedback to help you make an informed decision.